crowdAI/crowdai-musical-genre-recognition-starter-kit/Round2_packaging_guidelines.md

 ```bash
 conda env export > environment.yml
 ```
+**Note**: Please ensure that you are not using `pip` version `9.0.2`, as it introduced some breaking changes and hence is not available on conda.
+Relevant discussion around this can be found [here](https://github.com/ContinuumIO/anaconda-issues/issues/8967)

 **Note**: while you are free to use all the options provided by [binder](http://mybinder.readthedocs.io/), we recommend the [conda environment approach](http://mybinder.readthedocs.io/en/latest/sample_repos.html#conda-environment-with-environment-yml) which should be equally easy for beginners and flexible for advanced users.